Marc-Andre Fleury posts his 75th career shutout as the Minnesota Wild beat the Anaheim Ducks 2-0

 Two minutes into the second, Fleury stopped a breakaway by Brett Leason, and the Wild countered with their own rush the other way.
 Kaprizov got his 34th goal of the season on a tap-in at the goalmouth off a pass from Ryan Hartman.

+"He's really playing at a high, high level right now," Minnesota coach John Hynes said of Kaprizov.
+"What amazes me with him right now is he can play high minutes.
+You can use him in extra shifts in certain situations and his game doesn't drop off."

-Kaprizov extended his point streak to six games with his eighth goal in that stretch.
+Kaprizov skated for almost 21 1/2 minutes, tops for all forwards on the night.
+He extended his point streak to six games with his eighth goal in that stretch.

+"It's easy when you start scoring more goals," Kaprizov said.
+"It's feeling better and you feel better on the ice and locker room, everything."

 The Ducks appeared to cut it to 2-1 early in the third when Pavol Regenda hammered the puck past Fleury in the crease.
 But Minnesota challenged the play, and the goal was nullified due to an Anaheim player being offside in the buildup.